tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 Let's revisit the example of the large-scale survey on students’ learning experiences that was mentioned in the section above.
 In this example, you can adjust identifiers without impacting the research question.
 For instance, detailed programme codes can be **aggregated** by grouping into faculty/discipline, and individual campus or city names can be **aggregated** into broader regions.
 Student IDs can then be pseudonymised by replacing the IDs with random codes.
 Ensure the linkage file (code key) is stored separately in a secure location, with access restricted to the minimum necessary project collaborators.

 Anonymisation and pseudonymisation are time-intensive processes.
 We recommend that you design your study to collect only the personal data  that you absolutely need to answer your research question(s).
 Right now, in the planning phase of your research, you must establish whether you will anonymise or pseudonymise participants’ personal data.
-On the Informed Consent form and in your ethics application you must describe how/which personal data you will anonymise or pseudonymise .
+On your Informed Consent form and in your ethics application you must describe how/which personal data you will anonymise or pseudonymise.

 ### Risk Reduction Strategy #3: Secure Storage